Arthur Yamga: Loan to Carpi and Pescara

 On 31 August 2017, Yamga signed a one-year loan with the Carpi.
 On 3 September, Yamga made his debut in Serie B for Carpi as a substitute replacing Jacopo Manconi in the 70th minute, but he was replaced by Riccardo Brosco, for an injury, in the 89th minute of a 1–0 away win over Spezia.
 On 24 October he played his second match for Carpi, again as a substitute, replacing Enej Jelenič in the 76th minute of a 3–1 home defeat against Palermo.
 On 29 November, Yamga played in the fourth round of Coppa Italia as a substitute replacing Davide Vitturini in the 86th minute of a 2–0 away defeat against Torino.
 In January 2018, Yamga was re-called to ChievoVerona leaving Carpi with only 3 appearances, all as a substitute.

 On 23 January 2018, Yamga was signed by Serie B club Pescara on a six-month loan deal with an option to buy.

 Loan to Châteauroux

 On 3 September 2018, Yamga was loaned to Ligue 2 club LB Châteauroux.

 Aves

 On 22 July 2019, he signed a 3-year contract with the Portuguese club Desportivo das Aves.

 Vejle BK

 On 23 September 2020, Yamga joined newly promoted Danish Superliga club Vejle Boldklub on a deal until the summer 2022.

 Esteghlal

-After a season at Vejle, he was transferred to Esteghlal F.C. with a free transfer and he scored two goals in his debut.
+After a season at Vejle, Yamga joined Iranian club Esteghlal on a free transfer, signing a two-year contract.
+He scored two goals on his debut against Zob Ahan.
 After a while in Esteghlal, he became the team's penalty taker.

+Maghreb Fez

+On 1 August 2025, Yamga joined Moroccan club Maghreb Fez on a free transfer, signing a two-year contract.